FilipDominec/rp2daq/docs/DEVELOPERS.md

 #### Linux: Setting UDEV rules for user-space access (to be done once)

-Normally, the ```BOOTSEL``` button [has to be mechanically pressed](https://gist.github.com/Hermann-SW/ca07f46b7f9456de41f0956d81de01a7), and the device has to be restarted for every firmware upload.
+Normally, the ```BOOTSEL``` button [would have to be mechanically pressed](https://gist.github.com/Hermann-SW/ca07f46b7f9456de41f0956d81de01a7), and the device has to be restarted for every firmware upload.
 There is a trick to control it full in software.

 As a first step, [it is preferable to switch](https://gist.github.com/tjvr/3c406bddfe9ae0a3860a3a5e6b381a93) Linux udev rules so that `picotool` works without root privileges: